-This gluten-free apple pie recipe is the bomb for so many reasons.
+This apple pie recipe is the bomb for so many reasons.

 First, the apples come out soft but not mushy, sweet but not too sweet.

-And if you don’t tell your guests it’s gluten-free, they’ll never know.
-Seriously, they won’t!
+And if you don’t tell your guests it’s gluten-free, they’ll never know the difference.

 Don’t make things harder than they need to be.
 Shop for this miracle gluten-free pie crust mix here and here and create the perfect gluten-free pie crust for making the best gluten-free apple pie recipe you’ll ever eat!